Last updated on March 18, 2025.

 • the ability to diagnose and treat all manifestations of pulpal and periapical disease in the context of sound health care and comprehensive dental therapy.

-• competency in all aspects of endodontic care: vital pulp therapy, non-surgical endodontic therapy, regenerative endodontic procedures, emergency care, and surgical endodontic therapy—apicoectomy, root-end filling, root amputation, and curettage.
+• competency in all aspects of endodontic care: non-surgical endodontic therapy, regenerative endodontic procedures, vital pulp therapy, emergency care, and surgical endodontic therapy—apicoectomy, root-end filling, root amputation, and curettage, and interdisciplinary management of endodontic cases.

 • thorough familiarity with the evidence basis of past and current literature pertaining to endodontics and understanding of research methods, so that future literature will form the basis for rational modification of concepts.